Connecting servers to a VLAN

 ip addr add 192.168.1.2/24 dev enp0s8

-We’ll also add this to /etc/network/interfaces
+We will also add this to the /etc/network/interfaces file

 auto enp0s8